huma-engineering/huma-docs/data-collection/clinician-portal/getting-started/navigating-the-portal.md

 ## Deployment-level navigation
 ### Patient List
-If you have a deployment-level role on the Clinician Portal, you will land on the **Patient List** screen when you log into the platform, which gives you an overview of all your patients.
+If you have a Deployment-level role on the Clinician Portal, you will land on the **Patient List** screen when you log into the platform, which gives you an overview of all your patients.

 ![Patient List](./assets/Navigating09.png)